Avimita-amc8313/MITS-A-Quantum-Sorcerer-s-Stone-For-Designing-Surface-Codes/README.md

 - time
 - joblib

-You can install these packages using pip:
+You can install these packages using pip.

 ## How to Run?